snorecone/meru/README.md

 # meru

-Add methods to your erlang modules that map to riak objects.
+[UNDER CONSTRUCTION] Add methods to your erlang modules that map to riak objects.

 ## installation